growthepie/.github/profile/README.md

 ### Features

-- Data pipelines from our L2 nodes to our PostgreSQL database
+- Data pipelines from our L2 nodes, Dune, coingecko, DefiLlama, L2Beat, etc. to our PostgreSQL database
 - Data cleaning and curation
 - Scheduling using Airflow

-## gtp_frontend - Frontend Implementation
+## gtp-frontend - Frontend Implementation

 The `gtp-frontend` repository contains the frontend code for growthepie dashboard, designed to offer responsive and fast user experience.